How to Choose a Medical Speciality

 Certain medical specialities are more competitive than others.
 Although this should not put you off applying, it is important to be aware of the competition and requirements.
 Areas such as neurosurgery are notorious for their competitiveness.
 With the substantial amount of extracurriculars required to be successful, you will likely have unsuccessful application attempts before being accepted onto a training programme.
 If going through several cycles of applications and undertaking a significant amount of extracurricular work does not interest you, then it may be that the most competitive specialities are not for you.

-You can find out about the work-life balance and competitiveness of applications through online resources and speaking to people training in that medical speciality.
+You can find out about the work-life balance and competitiveness of applications through online resources and by speaking to people who are training in that medical speciality.

 You can retrain

-There can be a feeling of pressure to decide early the speciality you should commit to – but you have a long career in medicine ahead.
+There can be a feeling of pressure to decide early on the speciality you should commit to, but you have a long career in medicine ahead of you.
 It is important to remember that retraining is a possibility.
 Undertaking speciality training after having started or completed training in another area is more frequently and easily done than people may realise.

 Final tips